Book cover

 Publish/Subscribe architecture

-Just like message queues, publish/subscribe architectures also provide space and time decoupling.
+Like message queues, publish/subscribe architectures also provide space and time decoupling.
 However, there are two major differences between publish/subscribe and message queues:

 In publish/subscribe systems, events are organized into topics, which function as event categories.
 When a publisher produces an event, it must specify its topic.
 Subscribers can then register for events of a particular topic or set of topics.

 Publish/subscribe architectures are sometimes referred to as event-oriented architectures.
 The publish/subscribe service is also sometimes called an event broker.
 Notably, these architectures share similarities with the Observer design pattern, as discussed in Chapter 6.
 However, publish/subscribe is an architectural solution for implementing distributed systems.
-In this context, publishers and subscribers are different processes and, typically, located on distinct machines.
+In this context, publishers and subscribers are different processes and typically located on distinct machines.
 On the other hand, the Observer design pattern is not intended for use in distributed architectures.

 7.6.1 Example: Airline Company